 What are fillings for?

 First and foremost is patient comfort.
-Dr. Blackhurst often uses an anesthetic to make sure there is no pain during the procedure.
-Next you’ll have a bite block placed in your mouth to allow the dentist to easily access the affected tooth.
+Dr. Blackhurst uses an anesthetic to make sure there is no pain during the procedure.
 An important part of the process is to remove any existing tooth decay before the filling is placed, so Dr. Blackhurst will take the time to be very thorough in cleaning and preparing the tooth to ensure a perfectly fitting and permanent filling.
-Finally the filling resin is placed, and cured with the curing light.
-This part of the process is generally very quick and after a few seconds under the light, the resin will harden and bond to the surrounding tooth to protect it.
+Finally the composite is placed, and cured with the curing light.
+This part of the process is generally quick and after a few seconds under the light, the composite will harden and bond to the surrounding tooth to protect it.
+Dr. Blackhurst will then smooth and contour the composite filling making sure that your bite is correct, followed by polishing the composite filling to make sure that your tooth feels smooth.